SDWebImage/librav1e-Xcode/README.md

 pod 'librav1e'
 ```

+### Manual

+librav1e repo contains the pre-built binary (.a) and header.
+You can just drag to your Xcode project to link the binary and use.

 ## Usage

 You can use rav1e this Rust library by using the generated C API with [cargo-c](https://crates.io/crates/cargo-c).